OIDEL is a non-profit, non-governmental

 (E) Former Member of Spanish Parliament and Catalan

-President of the European Parliament.
+Minister of Commerce.
 Emilio Colombo,(I)

 Former President of the Minister Council, former President